draftable/compare-api-net-client/README.md

 #### Synchronous and asynchronous requests

 - Requests may be made synchronously, or asynchronously using the methods suffixed with `Async`.
-- Asynchronous methods return a `Task`, which when awaited, will complete succesfully or throw an exception.
+- Asynchronous methods return a `Task`, which when awaited, will complete successfully or throw an exception.

 #### Thread safety